No3371/ignlnk/README.md

 # ignlnk

+This is an different attempt to solve privacy issue with LLM agents.

+Currently agentics apps have no standard way to hide files from LLM agents, best scenario is .gitignore + platform-defined settings/ignorefile, some only use .gitignore, some only use settings.
+This is especially an issue when your "files not to commit" and "files not to be sent to LLM providers" overlaps.

+Regardless the configuration, the idea of hiding existence of files has its issues.
+Agents may try to "fix" missing files, make wrong decisions because they thinks the hidden files should exist for the workload.

+Therefore I am trying to create a platform agnostic solution that does not hide the file but hide the content.

+Basically, ignlnk swap the files you lock with symlinks and replace the symlinks with placeholder files telling agents to ask you to unlock the files.

+Functionality wise this is just an file content obfuscation tool, but this adapt to agents' natural language capability to ask for permission when they see the placeholder.

+Just like [Projex](github.com/No3371/projex), this is for collaborative agentic development.
+If you like hands off vibe coding, it's much less meaningful.

+Note1: By the way, this is based on an assumption: the agents are not malicious.
+This only prevents less capable agents accidentally read, write or leak content of private files.

+Note2: This is mostly generated after a lengthened planning.
+If you are interested how this is planned, check [projex](./projex/) folder.

+-- The following is LLM generated --

 **Protect sensitive files from AI coding agents.**

 ignlnk is a CLI tool that shields files you don't want AI agents to read or modify — API keys, credentials, proprietary configs, personal notes — by replacing them with inert placeholder stubs and storing the originals in a secure vault outside your project tree.